Hi!

 Hope Schroeder here.
 I’m a PhD student at the MIT Center for Constructive Communication.
 I’m interested in how language technologies can help us investigate social phenomena and facilitate communication on major challenges in the world today.

+I’m studying LLMs as interpretation machines– in text analysis for the social sciences, in sensemaking, in dialogue within communities, and beyond.
 Get in touch if you want to talk about NLP, facilitated dialogue, AI in social research, or unique methods of understanding the media ecosystem.

 I shared three pieces of accepted work at CHI 2025: